Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/assets.md

 `<Exec Command="xcopy &quot;$(ProjectDir)Assets&quot; &quot;$(VALHEIM_INSTALL)\BepInEx\plugins\JotunnModExample\Assets\&quot; /S /Y" />`

 ### Embedded resource

+Right click our solution, then add a new directory named `AssetsEmbedded`.
+Right click the directory and select `Add existing` and select the files we placed inside from the download link provided.

 Another option is to embed our resources inside the binary itself.
 You may do this by right clicking a folder inside of your project, and add an existing item.
 Once it has been added, right click the item, select properties, and set the build action to embedded resource: ![Assets.Embedded Resource](Assets.EmbeddedResource.png)